CodyKlingler/CycleStatisticTool/README.md

 ![](../master/assets/display.jpg)

 >The display and display breakout are connected to the primary microcontroller inside of the encasement on the handlebars. the display breakout acts as a data buffer and controller for the display, which connects to it directly.
-The e-ink display that was selected has a very low current draw and is easy to see in the daylight but can only updated once every 3 minutes.
+The e-ink display that was selected has a very low current draw and is easy to see in daylight, but can only be updated once every 3 minutes.
 The display shows rolling averages of values recorded since the display update in a table format.
 This is not a functionality included in the libraries for the display.